tmajaria/hla-prs-toolkit/README.md

   - Plink path can be specified from command line
   - Output directory can be specified from command line
   - Proxy variant for rs17843689 (failed TOPMed QC, not present in TOPMed imputed datasets)
+  - Addition of score file for non-hla haplotype scoring, with proxies for datasets imputed with TOPMed

 In development:
   - support for Plink 2.0
   - BGEN input
   - Scripts for full GRS67 (non-hla haplotype scoring)
-  - Additional proxies for all variants in GRS67

 #### Please note the terms Polygenic Risk Score (PRS) and Genetic Risk Score (GRS) are used interchangeably.